fsavina/hermes/README.md

 The `remote` value is the name of a local Git remote pointing to the remote `repository` on the target server.
 It can be either an existing remote or it can be created via the [`setup command`](#setup-command).

+The `root` value is the complete path to the target folder for your project on the remote server.

 The `repository` value is the complete path to the gateway Git repository on the remote server.

-The `root` value is complete path to the target folder for your project on the remote server.
+The `sudo` value forces the tasks and the commands to be run with super user privileges on the remote server.

 The `tasks` array is the list of built-in or custom tasks that you want to execute every time that the code si transfered to the remote server (eg. install new packages, clean up the cache).